PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 with the opt-in complete reconciliation dictionary only after the unchanged counter-or-tensor-reduction guard succeeds.
 No child invocation, pruning, layout synchronization, scan, or fallback behavior changes.

+The preceding final placeholder-MatMul block performs one reconciliation after a positive restore and a conditional second reconciliation after exact or singleton binary repair, cleanup-only tensor deletion, or a legacy output-shape change from the first reconciliation.
+A complete first result cannot be passed directly to the existing generic positive-count guard because its new parameter-only key would broaden the second-scan condition.
+Strict characterization therefore requires two stable complete results while projecting only `reconciled_static_tensor_shapes` into the unchanged legacy guard input.
+Both existing reconciliation calls opt into complete evidence; no scan is added and the final SE/FC/Gather boundary stays adjacent.